Published in Marketing and Strategy Terms by MBA Skool Team

 There are following different types of publics:

-a.
-Financial Publics: These are the people that affect a company’s funding.
-Banks, investors, brokerage firms, stock holders etc. This type of publics affect a company’s ability to take loans, favourable payment terms etc. They also determine how the customers or other publics perceive a business.
+These are the people that affect a company’s funding.
+Banks, investors, brokerage firms, stock holders etc. This type of publics affect a company’s ability to take loans, favorable payment terms etc. They also determine how the customers or other publics perceive a business.

 Example: If a company is a supplier of some auto-part to an automobile giant and if the automobile giant fins that the product is faulty, it may directly hinder the company’s ability to work with the other giants.
 Or if a company is known to always be in losses, investment houses may refrain from investing in such companies.

-e.
-Local publics: These include the neighbourhood citizens, general local bodies etc. A community relations officer needs to be appointed to solve the issues of the local public.
+These include the neighborhood citizens, general local bodies etc. A community relations officer needs to be appointed to solve the issues of the local public.

 A business may develop strategic plans to target some or all of the publics to achieve greater profits through increased goodwill.

 Hence, this concludes the definition of Publics along with its overview.

 This article has been researched & authored by the Business Concepts Team.
 It has been reviewed & published by the MBA Skool Team.
 The content on MBA Skool has been created for educational & academic purpose only.